-Vale of Evesham Asparagus – known locally as Gras – is expected to be the last vegetable in the UK to be granted EU protected regional status now that Brexit has been triggered.
+Vale of Evesham Asparagus – known locally as Gras – is expected to be the last vegetable in the UK to be granted EU protected regional status.

 Evesham has long been considered the ‘capital’ of asparagus growth – with growth of the delicacy dating back to 1768 – and the town is currently celebrating its annual British Asparagus Festival.
 But now its status is official, putting Vale of Evesham asparagus among just 78 food and drinks with Protected Geographical Indication (PGI) status including the likes of Scotch whisky, Champagne, Cognac, Parmesan, Cornish pasties and Jersey Royal Potatoes.
 It is hoped this status will grow sales and boost tourism to the area.

 This news gives locals even more reason to celebrate, although they’ve long been making a noise about their produce at The British Asparagus Festival, which was launched in 2006 with the help from The British Asparagus Growers Association.
-The festival has grown in popularity with crowds of visitors flocking each year to meet Gus the Asparagus Man and join in the fun of marking the season of spears.
-The Vale asparagus season runs until Wednesday June 21 and includes many events including an Asparagus Family Fun Run on Sunday May 28; asparagus auctions at the historic Fleece Inn on Sunday May 28 and June 4; the Asparagus Music and Food Festival from Friday June 2 to Sunday June 4 at Ashdown Farm, Evesham; and the National Morris Weekend from Friday June 16 to Sunday June 18.
-See below for more info.
+The annual festival has grown in popularity with crowds of visitors flocking each year to meet Gus the Asparagus Man and join in the fun of marking the season of spears.
+The Vale asparagus season runs until Wednesday June 21.
+More information visit their site.

 As well as the annual fun and games, there are some seriously tasty asparagus dishes to sample.
 The incredibly versatile vegetable can be boiled, steamed, grilled, roasted or barbecued, and is a favourite with chefs keen to utilise the best of British seasonal produce.
 As well as being delicious, asparagus is packed full of nutrients including high levels of Vitamin A, folic acid, vitamin K and vitamin C. It is also low in calories and is rumoured to be an aphrodisiac.